marcusramberg/blog/content/post/posting-to-hugo-from-ios.md

 {{<figure alt="Workflow Part 2" src="/images/ios-hugo-photos-2.jpg">}}

 - Then replace spaces in the url to create a slug,
-- Add the picture to static images in the blog photo with date formated as yyyy-mm-dd and our slug
+- Add the picture to static images in the blog photo with date formatted as yyyy-mm-dd and our slug

 {{<figure alt="Workflow Part 3" src="/images/ios-hugo-photos-3.jpg">}}